CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

 1. Review the result.
 As expected, this image content is Allowed, and the Severity level is Safe across all categories.

    ![](./media/image-69.png)

+So far, we’ve tested image content for singular isolated images.
+However, if we have a bulk dataset of image content, we could test the bulk dataset at once and receive metrics based on the model’s performance.

+### Task 2.
+2: Run a bulk test

+So far, we’ve tested image content for singular isolated images.
+However, if we have a bulk dataset of image content, we could test the bulk dataset at once and receive metrics based on the model’s performance.

 1. On **Moderate image content** select **Run a bulk test** tab then click on **Browse for a file**.